 Look for warning signs that someone is peddling stolen goods like ridiculously low prices, urgency in getting rid of it, limited knowledge of what they are selling, etc.

 If you do buy on Craigslist always meet in a public place that has a lot of traffic like a gas station or fast-food restaurant.
 We don’t want you on the news, there’s some creepy stuff that happens on Craigslist from time to time!

 I personally don’t have the time or patience to shop garage sales but know many people who do and told them years ago to check fishing reels when they came across them.

 My standing order is if they say Abu Garcia on them and are round reels to buy them on the spot.
 I pick them up from the garage sale shoppers and reimburse them.

 I’ve picked up a LOT of reels this way and have picked up some real gems over the years

 I had one that I paid $10 for that I sold on eBay for $500 because it was highly collectible.

-This is much like the old lady who runs the ad for a Chevy for a $1000 in the local paper and the guy who goes into the old barn and finds a cherry Corvette with a few thousand miles on it that has been sitting for forty years.
+This is much like the old lady who runs the ad for a Chevy for $1000 in the local paper and the guy who goes into the old barn and finds a cherry Corvette with a few thousand miles on it that’s been sitting for forty years.

-This is especially true during the cooler months when the demands slows.
+This is especially true during the cooler months when the demands slow.

-The key is to understand when to target these type stores and also ASK FOR A BETTER PRICE.
+The key is to understand when to target these types of stores and also ASK FOR A BETTER PRICE.